ansonl/ansonl.github.io/_posts/2024-03-02-ultimaker-gcode-footprint-halt.md

     self.__coordinates.append(self.__currentPositionToCoordinates())
 ```

-In general, the requirements are:
+In general, the workaround requirements are:

-1. Including `G0` travel commands to the 4 corners of the bed (extruder movement is not needed) in our start G-code.
+1. Include `G0` travel commands to the 4 corners of the bed (extruder movement is not needed) in our start G-code.
 Although these G-code will be found ahead of time by the footprint finder's lookahead, these G-code should come AFTER any homing code to avoid possible collisions.

-2. Including a `;LAYER:1` after these `G0` travel commands so that the footprint finder ends due to encountering a layer marker for a layer > 0.
+2. Include a `;LAYER:1` after these `G0` travel commands so that the footprint finder ends due to encountering a layer marker for a layer > 0.

 Start G-code workaround example for PrusaSlicer: